 The story behind this little episode has been bubbling away for some time now and lots of British regulators have been happily sticking their oars in.

-form possible.
+complete form possible.
 Yet the ITC simply won't allow this and insist that films can only be shown in the version approved for a video certificate by the British Board of Film Classification (BBFC).
-The video version is often more severely cut than the cinema
+The video version is often more severely cut than

-caused a bit of a stir as it features a few fleeting scenes of explicit penetrative sex.
+originally caused a bit of a stir as it features a few fleeting scenes of explicit penetrative sex.
 The BBFC kept their cool on this occasion and granted the film an uncut 18 certificate for both cinema and video.
-Unfortunately, it wasn't Channel 4's lucky day and
+Unfortunately, it wasn't Channel 4's

-the state's ability to claim that porn is obscene.
+diminishes the state's ability to claim that porn is obscene.
 The preferred method to control porn is to prosecute video traders for simply not having a BBFC certificate.
-These prosecutions under the Video Recordings Act can occur regardless of the contents of the
+These prosecutions under the Video Recordings Act can occur regardless of the

-video and so are more easily enforced.
-The BBFC certificate for The Idiots therefore ensures its legality and Channel 4 must have been confident that they could use the explicit images on their website to highlight their case against excessive ITC regulation.
+contents of the video and so are more easily enforced.
+The BBFC certificate for The Idiots therefore ensures its legality and Channel 4 must have been confident that they could use the explicit images on their website to highlight their case against

-(ASA) for misleading potential subscribers.
+Authority (ASA) for misleading potential subscribers.
 In national press advertisements, direct mailings and an internet advertisement, they have claimed that their Films are "uncut and uninterrupted.
 Just as the director intended.
-No compromises".
-The
+No